FrancesCoronel/personal-website-v3/_posts/2014-04-08-a-few-java-factoids-part-1.md

 program, they are the color [gray[.
 Different methods are highlighted in [blue]{style="color:#0000ff;"}.]{style="color:#000000;"}]{style="color:#999999;"}

-So that’s pretty much it for the super duper basics of any Java program.
+So that's pretty much it for the super duper basics of any Java program.

 Remember, you gotta have your:\
 1. main method `public static void main (String[] args)`\
 2. curly braces `{}`\
 3. semi-colons `;`\
-4. comments to explain what the heck you’re doing in the program such as [`//single-line stuff`]{style="color:#999999;"} or [`/*multi-line stuff*/`]{style="color:#999999;"}
+4. comments to explain what the heck you're doing in the program such as [`//single-line stuff`]{style="color:#999999;"} or [`/*multi-line stuff*/`]{style="color:#999999;"}